Termination of Proceedings (Including Discontinuance)

 For further information about the principles to be applied in such cases and the appropriate level at which the decision should be made, refer to the legal guidance on Reconsidering a Prosecution Decision elsewhere in Legal Guidance.

 Offences can be withdrawn by the prosecutor in the magistrates' court (only) at any time before adjudication by the court.
-Applications to withdraw must be made before a plea has been taken.
-If proceedings are withdrawn in anticipation that they may be re-instituted if additional evidence comes to light, this must be made clear in court.
+If proceedings are withdrawn in anticipation that they may be re-instituted if additional evidence comes to light, this should be made clear in court.

 If proceedings are withdrawn, there is no technical bar to instituting further proceedings for the same offence at a later date.
 CPS policy on the re-institution of proceedings will apply to any such decision.
 Refer to the legal guidance on Reconsidering a Prosecution Decision elsewhere in the Legal Guidance.

 The court may refuse leave to withdraw the proceedings.
 If this occurs, and the prosecuting advocate is still of the view that the matter should be abandoned, then no evidence should be offered.
 This will result in the dismissal of the charge which should be regarded as final as any attempt to re-instate the charge is likely to fail due to the rule against double jeopardy.
 In all cases when termination of proceedings takes place at court, a full note should be made of what was said by each of the parties and the court.

 The prosecutor may offer no evidence in either magistrates' court or Crown Court proceedings.

 In the magistrates' court the effect of offering no evidence depends on the type of offence and whether the magistrates have accepted jurisdiction.